-Greece now maintains a blacklist of websites that are blocked by ISPs in an attempt to keep citizens from accessing anything other than state-owned gaming websites.
-However, major international firms argue that they are in fact legal in Greece pursuant to local gaming laws as well as EU free trade agreements.
-The situation is needlessly complicated, but changes are coming to Greece in the near future.
+Greece now maintains a blacklist of betting sites in Greece that are blocked by ISPs in an attempt to keep citizens from accessing anything other than state-owned gambling websites.
+However, major international firms argue that they are in fact legal in Greece pursuant to local gambling laws as well as EU free trade agreements.
+The situation is needlessly complicated, but changes are coming to the Greece betting market in the near future.

 Both gaming websites offer more than just sports betting.
 In addition to sports betting, each has more than a hundred casino games, online poker and more.
 Even better, they both know how to help Greeks make deposits and supports the Greek language on its website.

 We’ll discuss other options in a minute, but currently 888 is the best Greek gambling site and it’s not even close.
-888 has a rock solid reputation and a well-established record of providing safe, fair games.
+888 has a rock solid reputation and a well-established record of providing safe, fair games to Greek bettors.